BlancoLanda/LandasRLTracker/README.md

 ## About

-Landa's RL Tracker is a command line tool written in C# that allows tracking Rocket League gaming sessions.
+Landa's RL Tracker is a command-line tool written in C# that allows tracking Rocket League gaming sessions.
 It gives live detailed information about matches being played for any playlist.
 Only Steam platform running in a Windows 8+ machine is supported.

 Information is obtained using Rocket League local logfiles (Psyonix API is closed from public access).
 No third party queries are made.
 It checks the logs every second and parses all the MMR information it contains.